 Things to do in Brixham, Devon

-There's the 'Hole in the wall' pub to be found on King Street, along with the unique 'coffin house' which originally dates fomr the mid 17th century.
+There's the 'Hole in the wall' pub to be found on King Street, along with the unique 'coffin house' which originally dates from the mid 17th century.

 The natural beauty of Berry Head and of St Mary's Bay is close to hand.
 Un-touched by modern development, the last attempt at building here was Fortification in Napoleonic times.